anishLearnsToCode/python-workshop-2/README.md

 So, what are you waiting for 😀😉 - try as many questions (below or otherwise) as you can.... 🐱‍👤
 Happy Coding :octocat: 🐱‍💻

+Get to know more about your instructor [here](https://www.linkedin.com/in/anishsachdeva1998/).

 ## Index
 | Domain | Important Links |
 |:---:|:---------------:|